 We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided to you then you should inform us immediately so that we can do our best to resolve the problem for you.
+However, if you become unhappy or concerned about the service we have provided, then please inform us immediately so that we can do our best to resolve the problem for you.

-You can register the complaint with the person dealing with your matter, or with Marie McDermott our Compliance Officer.
-You can write to Marie at:
+You can register the complaint with your lawyer, or with our Compliance Officer.
+You can write to them at:

 2 Manor yard